axisofentropy/spbs/README.md

 Download that spreadsheet as "Comma-seperated values (.csv)".
 Store it somewhere accessible to the executable.

 `python spbs.py "./downloaded.csv"`

+You may also use an anonymized example in this repository:

+`python spbs.py "./example.csv"`

 ## Roadmap
 Of course, tighter integration with Google Sheets would make this process much easier.
 Deploying an executable to Windows and Mac desktops or somewhere online would also help a lot.